randomnewb/rpg_test/README.md

     throws an error in express and from the database
         - Is there a way to query for entries or check if an entry 'does not exist' and therefore return a non-error message with an empty result?

+    [ ] While the player is engaged in combat, they should not be able to switch zones [ ] Might not be necessary to initialize inventory for player, but could be funny still to include the pocket lint

 ## Possible solutions